 Although the British policy of advancing westernisation came to a halt other reforms continued.
 Bridge building, telegraph laying and the extension of the railways became the focus of British efforts to develop India in a material sense.

 Developing India became a priority

-In 1857 railways in India were insignificant at just 288 miles.
+In 1857 railways in India were insignificant with just 288 miles of track.
 In 1859 a network was planned to cover the whole country (built and run by private companies but with profits guaranteed by the state).
 By 1900 almost 28,000 miles were open to traffic but progress in other areas was not as quick but did proceed steadily (in telegraph lines, irrigation ditches, sanitation and lighting, postal services and other public works).
-By 1900 30 million acres out of 197 were irrigated with 37,000 miles of metalled roads.
+By 1900, 30 million acres out of 197 million were irrigated with 37,000 miles of metalled roads.
 The chronic famine situation though was eased but not resolved as the famines of 1876 and 1877 showed when inadequate rainfall led to 58 million people facing food shortages.
 The government's efforts to resolve the shortages failed partly because of under-

 India was essential to Britain's Prosperity

 Although Britain's mission in India was to develop it, it was not to be at the expense of the British economy.
 Had there been subsidies, tariffs or state enterprise there would have been greater development but in an age of greater economic competition from European competitors, Britain relied on India as a source for her exports.
 At a time when Britain was losing exports to Europe as France and Germany industrialised, India's import tariffs were lowered to enable British textiles to be exported to India which by the end of the century was receiving 60% of her imports from Britain.
 India was to become essential to Britain's economy and Britain to India's as Britain became the main buyer of Indian tea, raw cotton, rice and wheat.

 Many of India’s current railway bridges were built by the British in the late c19th.